Tuesday, November 13, 2012

 MCZ 101, 26 Oxford Street, Harvard University

 The talk is free and open to the public.
 The meeting is readily accessible via public transportation.
 Parking is available in the Oxford Street Garage with advance arrangement, as described here, or (usually but not always) at spaces on nearby streets.
-Everyone is also welcome to join us for dinner before the talk (beginning at 6:15 PM) at the Harvard Law School cafeteria, on the second floor of Harkness Commons.
+Everyone is also welcome to join us for dinner before the talk (beginning at 6 PM) at the West Side Lounge.